Petrol Diesel Price Today: Check fuel rates in your city today

-Petrol Diesel Price Today: The prices of petrol and diesel continued to remain unchanged for the 71th consecutive day across the country on Monday, August 1, 2022.
+Petrol Diesel Today: The prices of petrol and diesel continued to remain steady for the 78th consecutive day across the country on Monday, August 8, 2022.

 The price of petrol in Delhi stands at Rs 96.72 per litre while that of diesel is at Rs 89.62.
 In Mumbai, petrol currently costs Rs 106.31, while diesel is retailing at Rs 94.27, data available on Indian Oil Corporation’s website showed.

-Petrol and diesel prices in the country differ from state to state depending on the local taxation (VAT) and freight charges.
-This apart, the central government levies excise duty on the two auto fuels.
+Petrol and diesel rates in India differ from state to state depending on the local taxation (VAT) and freight charges.
+Apart from this, the central government levies excise duty on the two auto fuels.

 Subscriber Only Stories

-The oil marketing companies (OMCs) generally revise rates of petrol and diesel daily based on the average price of benchmark fuel in the international market in the preceding 15-days and foreign exchange rates.
+Generally, the state-owned oil marketing companies (OMCs) revise rates of petrol and diesel daily based on the average price of benchmark fuel in the international market in the preceding 15-days and foreign exchange rates.

-Owing to the price freeze on fuels despite rising input costs, Indian Oil Corporation on Friday reported a net loss of Rs 1,992.53 crore for the quarter ended June.

 |City